Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: Introduction

 Notice that our definition of a complete set of interpolating fields does not refer explicitly to any gapped fermion asymptotic states.
 The reason is that gapped states (whether relativistic or not) do not generate singularities at zero frequency.
 The primary singularities of $\car(\myvec{p})$, and thus the zeros of $\Heff(\myvec{p})$, correspond to massless fermions only.
 As a result, both the original NN theorem and its generalization discussed here are ``oblivious'' to the presence of any gapped fermion states.

 This state of affairs is convenient, in that it means that it does not matter if our set of interpolating fields generates any gapped fermion states (in addition to the massless fermion states), so long as it satisfies the requirements of a complete set defined above.
-However, when there are massive Dirac fermions in the spectrum, this may lead to the unwanted outcome of {\it kinematical zeros} in $\car(\myvec{p})$.
-As we explain in detail later, a kinematical zero will appear in $\car(\myvec{p})$ if our candidate set of interpolating fields projects out only one of the two chirality components of the massive Dirac fermion.
+However, the requirement that $\car(\myvec{p})$ should have no zeros indirectly constrains how Dirac fermions can be interpolated.
+A massive Dirac fermion consists of a RH and a LH component which are coupled via the mass term.
+As we will explain in detail below, if both chiralities are interpolated, this should not lead to propagator zeros.
+However, if only one of the two chiralities is interpolated, while the other is not, this leads to the unwanted appearance of a {\it kinematical zero} in $\car(\myvec{p})$.
 These kinematical zeros can be avoided by simply adding to the set of interpolating fields new fields that will interpolate the missing chirality component of the relevant Dirac fermions.

 A case where a propagator zero is unavoidable is when our starting point is a bilinear hamiltonian or action that has a built-in pole.
 Such a (euclidean) action was proposed long ago by Rebbi \cite{Rebbi} in an early effort to put chiral gauge theories on the lattice.
 However, it was soon realized that a pole in the action acts as a ghost state \cite{Peli2,Peli1}.
 In particular, in four dimensions it contributes to the one-loop beta function with the same magnitude as a fermion field, but with an opposite sign.
 We have recently generalized this conclusion using an effective low-energy framework \cite{zeros}.